Inspired Natives Project

 WHAT IS THE INSPIRED NATIVES PROJECT BY EIGHTH GENERATION?

 The Inspired Natives Project, launched by Louie Gong in May 2014, is both a business initiative and an educational initiative.
 By collaborating with select arts entrepreneurs to manufacture products under the Eighth Generation brand, we hope to expand regional appeal of the Eighth Generation brand while simultaneously increasing the capacity of the arts entrepreneurs and educating the public about the tangible costs of cultural appropriation.

 Above all, Louie Gong values action over talk.
-While Native people have become very adept at the important work of calling out cultural appropriation and misrepresentation, the war cannot be won until we can point to an alternatives.
-Eighth Generation wants to play a role in creating that alternative.
+While Native people have become very adept at the important work of calling out cultural appropriation and misrepresentation, the war cannot be won until we can point to alternatives.
+Eighth Generation wants to play a proactive role in creating those alternatives.

 - Spread the word about our business and the way we do things

 - Think before you buy a product featuring indigenous art.